johyoo/johyoo/README.md

 - 👋 Hi, I’m @johyoo
 - 👀 I’m interested in creating 2D games
 - 🌱 I’m currently learning game dev
-- 💞️ I’m looking to collaborate on someone to help me program a mobile game
 - 📫 How to reach me

 <!---